Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Deanonymization Attacks in Federated Learning

 \subsection{Selection Bias and Biased Estimators}

-The core idea of our threat model is to use users' selection bias as a quasi-identification cue, which we hypothesize (and shortly verify) is consistent among both the users' prior data (known to adversary) and private device data (unknown to adversary).
+The core idea of our threat model is to use users' selection bias as an identification cue, which we hypothesize (and shortly verify) is consistent among both the users' prior data (known to adversary) and private device data (unknown to adversary).
 This implicit user selection biases arise from behavioral factors \cite{fadem2012behavioral,hernan2004structural,berk1983introduction} that results in subtle variations of how humans capture data.
-For instance, Alice's interest in culinary arts might result in more variations of food captured in her text/photos, compared to Bob whose interest lies in sports.
+For instance, Alice's interest in automobiles might result in more variations of cars captured in her text/photos, compared to Bob whose interest lies in sports.
 At this point, we remark that this results in a non-IID data distribution among data on users and devices, which is well-known in FL literature \cite{McMahan2017CommunicationEfficientLO,bonawitz2019towards}.
 However, we do identify and exploit the property that although the data is non-IID among users (large inter-user distances), the data displays lesser variation \textit{within} data generated by the same user (small intra-user distances).